jess789550/microblog/README.md

 - The RotatingFileHandler class is nice because it rotates the logs, ensuring that the log files do not grow too large when the application runs for a long time.
 In this case I'm limiting the size of the log file to 10KB
 - Logging categories: DEBUG, INFO, WARNING, ERROR and CRITICAL
 - SQL DB relationships: one-to-many, many-to-many, one-to-one, many-to-one
+- Flask-SQLAlchemy supports pagination natively with the db.paginate() function, which works like db.session.scalars(), but with pagination built-in.